 Few details are available of how the partial products were accumulated.
-It is not possible in this short paper to go into the detail, but all this is considered in the (rather dense) analysis in [9].
-A surprising amount of understanding has emerged, conjectural construction detail has been uncovered, some useful dimensional, geometric and timing inequalities established, and an effort has been made to codify these new facts.
-Work has begun on both simulating parts of the machine and "re-imagining" it with modern engineering software.
-Figure 8 shows early 3D renditions of the possible re-imagined Ludgate races, shuttles and Index performing the first iteration of the same multiplication as shown in Figure 7, i.e. positioned as shown in Figure 6 and in the top-left quadrant of Figure 7.
+It is not possible in this short paper to go into the detail, but all this is considered in the (rather dense) analysis in Coghlan's work.9 A surprising amount of understanding has emerged, conjectural construction detail has been uncovered, some useful dimensional, geometric and timing inequalities established, and an effort has been made to codify these new facts.
+Work has begun on both simulating parts of the machine and "reimagining" it with modern engineering software.
+Figure 8 shows early threedimensional (3-D) renditions of the possible reimagined Ludgate races, shuttles, and Index performing the first iteration of the same multiplication as shown in Figure 7, i.e., positioned as shown in Figure 6 and in the top-left quadrant of Figure 7.